 A final note on brain breaks for high school

-Hopefully these ideas have given you some ideas some ways to incorporate movement into the high school, setting as a tool for self regulation, executive functioning development, focus, attention, relaxation and overall mental health awareness, as well as learning, and development.
+Hopefully these ideas have given you some ideas some ways to incorporate movement into the high school setting!
+Brain breaks in high school are a tool for self regulation, executive functioning development, focus, attention, relaxation, and overall mental health awareness.

 The ideas listed here support teenagers and all the stressors of school, home, work, social situations, and more.
 Perhaps most importantly, the classroom management strategies used by teens in the high school setting can be carried over to adulthood!